vippsas/vipps-developers/newsletters/2021-06-newsletter.md

 - [Vipps Logg inn](https://vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)
   ([Login API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api))

-You can create also new sale units in the
+You can create also new sales units in the
 [test environment](../test-environment.md)
 on
 [portal.vipps.no](https://portal.vipps.no):
-On the page with the API keys for the test environment there is a button for creating additional sale units, and you can then select "direct capture" or "reserve capture", and also `skipLandingPage`.
+On the page with the API keys for the test environment there is a button for creating additional sales units, and you can then select "direct capture" or "reserve capture", and also `skipLandingPage`.
 This is available for all customers, also those that do not yet have any API access.